radarsu/me/README.md

 ## Other Practices
 - <strong>Convention over Configuration</strong> - prefer naming convetions over configuration of stuff.
 It often allows you to skip a lot of redundant code and data.
+- Line length 120 is reasonable size (good for PC and laptops with 1920x1080 resolution).
+- Use trailing commas in arrays and after multiline object properties - it makes it easier to expand the code.
+- Use semicolons, it's simply more popular (easier to copy code from documentations without need to adjust) and less error-prone.
 - When there is no certain logical order in elements, object keys or function call order - sort everything alphabetically.
-- Use semicolons, it's simply more popular (easier to copy code from documentations without need to adjust) and less error-prone.
-- Use trailing commas in arrays and after multiline object properties - it makes it easier to expand the code.

 # Resources